recombee/image-models/README.md

 Requirements
 ===============
-.NET Framework 4.6.1 or newer (Windows) OR .NET Core 2.0 or newer (Linux) Keras neural network framework python package
+.NET Framework 4.6.1 or newer (Windows) OR .NET Core 2.0 or newer (Linux) <br>
+Keras neural network framework python package <br>
-Any Keras python backend (Tensorflow preferred)
+Any Keras python backend (Tensorflow preferred) <br>
-For GPU accelerated computing CUDA 8 or newer is required and TensorflowGPU python package
+For GPU accelerated computing CUDA 8 or newer is required and TensorflowGPU python package <br>

 How to use
 ==============
-Batch files are provided to assist you in bootstrap process.
+Batch files are provided to assist you in bootstrap process. <br>
-For help run "DeepRemonneder.exe help".
+For help run "DeepRemonneder.exe help". <br>
-To show info about specific command run "DeepRecommender.exe [command] help".
+To show info about specific command run "DeepRecommender.exe [command] help". <br>

 Recommendation process is divided into 3 steps:
 1) Extraction of feature vectors from images of recommended items